britecharts/britecharts/packages/docs/docs/topics/github-labels.md

 sidebar_position: 7
 ---

-# Issue and Feature Labelling
+# Issue and Feature Labeling

 In this document we describe our approach to setting labels to our issues and PRs by using a combination of "status" and "type" based labels.
 We also describe the PR title prefixes that we apply.